warlordwinter/startup/README.md

 ### Key Features

--Secure login over HTTPS
+- Secure login over HTTPS

--Ability for the user to upload their own PDFS
+- Ability for the user to upload their own PDFS

--Ability for the User to download their simplified PDF.
+- Ability for the User to download their simplified PDF.

--An AI chat box is provided for the user to ask questions.
+- An AI chat box is provided for the user to ask questions.

--Past PDFs of the user are stored in their account.
+- Past PDFs of the user are stored in their account.

 ### Technologies
 I will utilize the technologies in the following ways.